chalk2wealth.com

 Who should consider hybrid funds?

-• Teachers and professionals who still feel nervous about stocks.
+• Teachers and professionals nervous about stocks

 Real Estate & REITs – A Modern Way to Own Property Without Crores

-Why Consider REITs?
+Why consider REITs?

-Risks & Reality Check
+Risks & reality check:

-• Investors seeking semi-passive income from rent-like dividends.
+• Investors seeking semi-passive, rent-like income

-For a teacher, even allocating 5–10% of the portfolio to REITs can be smart diversification.
-It’s like enjoying the steady rent of a landlord — but without worrying about tenants, repairs, or legal paperwork.
-In the bigger picture of where to invest money in India in 2025, REITs are emerging as a practical, inflation-beating tool.
+For most teachers, allocating 5–10% of the portfolio to REITs can add smart diversification.
+It’s like earning rental income without tenants, repairs, or legal hassles.
+As part of a balanced strategy, REITs are emerging as a practical, inflation-beating option when deciding where to invest money in India.

 Where to invest money in India 2025 infographic – REITs vs house rental yield, Gold price trend, and NPS ₹5000 SIP growth for teachers